anissen/cosy/wishlist.md

 - [ ] Make Typer return a typed AST (otherwise rename to TypeChecker)
 - [ ] Typer: Variables multiplied, divided or subtracted must be numbers
 - [ ] Add a colored dot (●) in the error output to indicate which phases reported the error?
+- [ ] MAYBE serialize function arguments coming from other languages and deserialize on the Cosy-side?
+It could be a way to avoid dealing with complex function arguments but it probably won't work.
+- [ ] Make more of the standard library be implemented in Cosy (see https://oaklang.org/lib/std)

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode